microsoft/azure-health-AI-services-samples/samples/ta4h-adaptive-client-blueprint/README.md

 ### Solution Architecture
 This solution is composed of several components:
 -  **Input Storage** - this is where text documents are stored.
 This could be a local file system storage, a mounted volume, an azure blob storage or any other implementation of the IFileStorage interface.
- The default implmentation assumes that every .txt file under the input storage location should be processed by TA4H.
+ The default implementation assumes that every .txt file under the input storage location should be processed by TA4H.
 -  **Output Storage** - this is where the results of TA4H analysis will be stored as json files.
 Like the input storage is can have different implementations.
 -  **Metadata Storage** - this is where the metadata about each documents is stored (like its status, e.g. not started, processing, completed etc.).
 Could be an Azure table storage, a SQL database or in-memory implementation.
 -  **Text Analytics for Health Endpoint** - where the request will be sent to.
-This could be a hosted entpoint or and onprem
+This could be the hosted API endpoint or an on-prem container.
 -  **Client Application** - A dotnet 6 Console Application that reads the documents from the Input storage, sends them to processing and stores the results once they're ready.